mohsin-ashraf/personal-msds/todayIlearned.md

 Caution: This timeline is tailored for **@mohsin-ashraf** and might not be suitable for everyone.

+## Day 12 | April 12 2020 | Sunday
+Today I started learning Anomaly detection problem and Recommendation systems and finally completed the course on Machine learning.
+- Anomaly detection.
+	- Normal Distribution parameterized with mean and std.
+	- Each feature contributes its Normal density function in order to detect anomalies.
+	- Don't use anomalies in your training data.
+	- Anomaly detection evaluation.
+		- Precision Recall
+		- F<sub>1</sub>-Score
+		- Confussion matrix
+	- Anomaly detection vs Supervised Learning.
+	- Feature selection in Anomaly detection.
+		- Check the distribution of your data if its Normal distribution then its an important feature. (use visualization of data)
+		- Try to transform features with non-normal distribution into normal distribution using some transformation function.
+		- Feature Engineering.
+		- Get more feature or generate new features
+	- Multivariate Gaussian (normal) Distribution.
+		- Using covariance matrix to change the distribution of the features.
+		- Changing the mean of the feature distribution.
+		- Can be computationally expensive.
+- Recommendation Systems.
+	- Motivation for recommendation systems.
+	- Feature vectors for data.
+	- Weight vector for each user for recommendation.
+	- Collaborative filtering.
+		- Learn features and their values for the data, from the user preferences.
+		- Iterative back and forth learning of weight vectors and feature vectors.
+		- Vectorized Implimentation of collaborative filtering.
+		- Mean normalization.
+- Large Scale Machine Learning.
+	- Always do a sanity check for large datasets by using a smaller dataset.
+		- See if it has a lot more variance to capture or it just has captured all the variance of the data and furhter data is not improving anymore.
+Then we might not need to train the data on full dataset.
+	- Use stochastic gradient descent for large datasets to improve from every single exmple.
+	- Shaffle the datasets for using stochastic nature optimizers
+	- Mini-batch gradient descent.
+	- Continous monitering of cost function if its decreasing or not.
+	- Online learning as the data stream is comming in your model starts to learn.
+	- Parallelsim and MapReduce.
+- Machine Learning Pipelines.
+	- Measuring accuracy of each step of the pipeline.
+	- Accuracy of the pipeline steps can affect the model accuracy.

 ## Day 11 | April 11 2020 | Saturday
 Today I started unsupervised machine learning and learned about the clustering and dimensionality reduction.
 - k-Means clustering.